 From 1 January 2017, VET Student Loans replaces VET FEE HELP Loans.
-Builders Academy Australia is an approved provider for VET Student Loans.
+Builders Academy Australia is an approved provider for VET Student Loans for the CPC50220 Diploma of Building and Construction (Building) qualification.

 What is the VET Student Loans program?
-The VET Student Loans program is an Australian Government loan program.
+The VET Student Loans program is an Australian Government Loan Program.
 VET Student Loans is a payment option available for eligible students to pay their tuition fees for the CPC50220 Diploma of Building and Construction (Building).
 You repay the Australian Government Loan when your income is higher than the minimum repayment threshold.
-The government will pay the loan amount directly to BAA and you will repay the government the loan amount (plus loan fee and any indexation).
+The compulsory repayment threshold for the 2022-23 income year will be $48,361.
+The Government will pay the loan amount directly to BAA and you will repay the government the loan amount (plus a 20% loan fee and any indexation).
 Once you take out the loan, you will owe a debt to the Australian Government for the loan, which will be managed by the Australian Taxation Office (ATO).
 This payment option is only available for CPC50220 Diploma of Building and Construction (Building).

 How does the loan work?
-The loan amount is capped by the Federal Government at $16,221 You will be required to pay the difference between the cost of the course and the loan amount directly to BAA.
+The loan amount is capped by the Federal Government.
+The maximum loan amount for the CPC50220 Diploma of Building and Construction (Building) is $16,788.00.
+You will be required to pay the difference between the cost of the course and the loan amount directly to BAA.
 This is known as the gap amount.
 There is a loan fee equal to 20% of the amount that you borrow.
 BAA does not receive the loan fee.
 Loans do not attract interest, but are indexed annually.
 It’s important that you understand your obligation when taking out a VET Student Loan.
 Further details are available on the Study Assist website and in the VET Student Loans information booklet.
 You may wish to seek independent financial advice before applying for a loan.
 BAA has divided your course into three equal calendar periods known as the ‘Fee Periods’ and each Fee Period has a set fee.
 BAA’s Fee Periods are equal to Units of Study.
 Each Unit of Study has a date known as the ‘census day’ this is the day after which you will incur the debt for that Unit of Study.
 If you change your mind, you can withdraw on or before a census day and you will not incur any payment liability for that Unit of Study or any subsequent Units of Study.

 Am I eligible to take out the loan?
 To be an eligible student, you must meet ALL of these criteria – further detailed below.
 You are: